Leaf Mulchers: What to Know Before You Buy

 What Is a Leaf Mulcher?

 A leaf mulcher is a standalone or handheld device that sucks in leaves and tears them into small pieces.
-This makes it far easier to move leaves to the trash.
-It also shreds them finely enough that they can be used as mulch that is left on the lawn or added to a compost bin.
+This makes it far easier to take leaves to the trash.
+It also shreds them finely enough they can be reused as mulch for the lawn or a compost bin.

 How Does a Leaf Mulcher Work?

 Leaf mulchers thrash leaves into small pieces with blades or strings.
 Handheld mulchers often can function as leaf blowers or vacuums, sending the mulch into a collection bag.
 With standalone units, leaves go in the top and come out the bottom as mulch.
 You can catch the mulch in a collection bag, spread it across the ground or compost it.